industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ![createproject3](graphics/createproject3.PNG)

 ## Creating a device

 Clicking on a created project will lead you to the following screen:

 ![device1](graphics/device1.PNG)

 On the left bar there will be available a tree with all the projects created.
 On the right bar we can start to deploy and create our device.
-Click on the add device button to create a new one:
+Click on the 'Add device' button to create a new one:

 ![device2](graphics/device2.PNG)